fairlearn/fairlearn/docs/user_guide/assessment.rst

 Compare quantified harms across the groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The workhorse of fairness assessment are disaggregated metrics, which are metrics evaluated on slices of data.
+The workhorse of fairness assessment in Fairlearn are disaggregated metrics, which are metrics evaluated on slices of data.
 For example, to measure harms due to errors, we would begin by evaluating the errors on each slice of the data that corresponds to a group.
 If some of the groups are seeing much larger errors